DFE-Digital/teaching-vacancies/documentation/monitoring.md

 - [Check the Gov.UK PaaS `teaching-vacancies-production` space](https://admin.london.cloud.service.gov.uk/organisations/386a9502-d9b6-4aba-b3c3-ebe4fa3f963e/spaces/ebce88e9-8d3e-424b-8da3-c8dc0072b900/applications)

+### Logit

+PaaS logs are drained to logit.
+There are customised alerts on Logit, which monitors and alerts on various events.

+`alert_on_no_logs_from_paas.yaml`: This monitors and alerts if no logs are being sent from PaaS to Teaching-Vacanices' Logit stack.
+`Throttled.yml`: This monitors and alerts if we have unusual amount of requests, which have been throttled.

 ### Billing

 - [Billing & Cost Management Dashboard](https://console.aws.amazon.com/billing/home#/) for which you'll need to first assume the AWS role [Billing Manager](https://console.aws.amazon.com/iam/home?region=eu-west-2#/roles/BillingManager)